- In the first 30 years of Pax Romana. Who needs God?

-- A reference to those favored by God.
-Those, who by grace, are the recipients of His peace.
+- With the discovery of the Qumran scrolls scholars believe the better interpretation is to see this as a reference to those who are favored by God.
+Those, who by grace—not of their own doing, are the recipients of His peace.

-- The glorious Flash Mob outside is in stark contrast with the quiet manger scene inside.
+- Flash Mob outside in stark contrast with the manger scene.

-- A similar host of angels also arrayed in military fashion 2 Kings 6:11-17.
-Syrian forces surrounded the city, but a superior spiritual army was shown to Elisha’s servant.
+- A similar host of angels also arrayed in military fashion 2 Kings 6:15-17.

-- Spiritual warfare all around you.
-How would seeing the armies battling over your soul effect the way you pray, read your bible, evangelize, fear, hold grudges, watch tv, etc?
+- Spiritual warfare going on all around you.
+How would seeing the armies battling over your soul effect the way you pray, read your bible, evangelize, fear, hold grudges, watch tv, etc.

-- Physical trials emphasize the superiority of spiritual realities.
+- Physical trials cause you to emphasize the superior value of the spiritual realities.

 The Shepherd’s Response (15-20)

-- Scene not visible to everyone.
-God opens the eyes of a few outcast/unworthy shepherds — who see and hear > proclaim to the region.
+- Notice, this wasn’t a scene made visible to everyone.
+God opens the eyes of a few outcast shepherds—a few unworthy recipients—who then take what they see and hear and proclaim it to the rest of the region.

-- The short-lived amazement (impressed/disturbed) stands in stark contrast with the heart-treasuring and pondering of Mary.
+- The short-lived amazement (impressed/disturbed) of the people stands in stark contrast with the heart-treasuring and pondering of Mary.

 - The world sees a baby in a manger and ends its wonder there.
+But if they would only continue reading on they would see that this Baby is now the King of kings sitting on the throne of thrones.
 What He was in that manger is nothing compared to what He is now!

-- If Mary had a lot to treasure up and ponder as she looked upon her child — How much more do we have to reflect upon?
+- If Mary had a lot to treasure up and ponder as she looked upon her child—How much more do we have to reflect upon?
 We know more than she could’ve possibly understood.
-Do you respond accordingly?
+Do you

 - We shouldn’t romanticize the shepherds.
 They had a reputation for a reason.